 IEEE Antennas & Propagation Society Constitution

-Note: A pdf version is available here.
+Note: A PDF version of the Constitution is available here.

 Article I – Name and Objectives

 This organization shall be known as the Institute of Electrical and Electronics Engineers, Inc. (IEEE) Antennas and Propagation Society, hereinafter called the Society.

 The Society’s objectives shall be scientific, literary, and educational in character.
 The Society shall strive for the advancement of the theory and practice of electrical and electronics engineering and of the allied arts and sciences, and the maintenance of a high professional standing among its members and affiliates, all in consonance with the Constitution and Bylaws of the IEEE, and with special attention to such aims within the field of interest of the Society as are hereinafter defined.